Gidi Gov

 Gideon "Gidi" Gov (גידי גוב; 4 August 1950) is an Israeli singer, TV host, entertainer, and actor.
-He was married to the late Anat Gov with whom he had three children.
+He was married to the screenwriter and playwright Anat Gov, who died in 2012.
+They had three children.

 Biography

 Early life

-Gov was born in Rehovot, Israel, to Daniel and Tzipora Gov. As a child Gov suffered from asthma.
-Gov's father died when he was very young, which made his mother move with him from place to place, including Tel Aviv and Eilat.
-Growing up, Gov never dreamed of becoming a singer.
-When he enlisted to the IDF in 1969 Yair Rosenblum recommended that Gov be auditioned for the Nahal entertainment troupe.
-Gov passed the auditions and joined the Nahal entertainment troupe.
-There Gov actually began his acting and singing career.
+Gov was born in Rehovot to Daniel (original surname Langer) and Tzipora Gov (née Katz).
+His maternal grandfather was the art critic Yitzhak Katz.
+Gov's father served as an adjutant to the IDF Chief of Staff Yigal Yadin.
+As a child, Gov suffered from asthma.
+Gov's father died when he was young, and he moved frequently as a child, including living in Tel Aviv and Eilat.

+As a child, Gov never aspired to become a singer.
+When he enlisted in the Israel Defense Forces in 1969, Yair Rosenblum recommended that Gov audition for Lehakat HaNahal (Nahal Troupe).
+Gov passed the auditions and began his entertainment career.
+He performed on the band's 1969 album "BeHeyachazut HaNahal BaSinai" and 1972 album "HaNahal HaRishonim".

 1970s

-Gov's first major breakthrough occurred when Gov sang in the 1973 Israeli "Song and chorus Festival" (פסטיבל הזמר והפזמון) the song "Rise up and arrive" (יעלה ויבוא).
-The song reached only number eight, but become one of the songs most identified with the competition.
+Gidi Gov's first major breakthrough occurred in the 1973 Festival HaZemer v'haPizmon (פסטיבל הזמר והפזמון - Israeli Song and Chorus Festival), where he performed the song Ya'ale v'yvo (יעלה ויבוא - Go Up and Arrive).
+Although the song placed eighth, it became one of the most recognizable songs from the competition.

-During the same year Gov established along with some of the former Nahal troupe members (Efraim Shamir, Danny Sanderson and Alon Olearchik) and two others (Yoni Rechter and Yitzhak Klepter) the band Kaveret.
-The band became one of the most popular Israeli bands in the 1970s and is still considered today as one of the most successful Israeli bands in the history of popular music and entertainment in Israel.
-The band released three albums, represented Israel in the 1974 Eurovision Song Contest with the song "Natati La Khayay" and won the title "Band of the Year" four times in succession in the Israeli annual Hebrew song chart of Kol Yisrael.
+During the same year, Gov established along with some of the former Nahal troupe members (Efraim Shamir, Danny Sanderson and Alon Olearchik) and two others (Yoni Rechter and Yitzhak Klepter) the band Kaveret (כוורת - Bee Hive).
+The band became one of the most popular Israeli bands in the 1970s and is still considered one of the most successful Israeli bands in the history of popular music and entertainment in Israel.
+The band released three albums, represented Israel in the 1974 Eurovision Song Contest with the song Natati la chaiyi (Natati La Khayay - I Gave Her my Life) and won the title Band of the Year four times in succession in the Israeli annual Hebrew song chart of Kol Yisrael (Voice of Israel).
 The band was eventually disbanded in 1976.